ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             version-control:
                 token: your.generated.api.token

+12. (Optional) Allow outbound requests to local network

+There is a known limitation for the local setup: webhook URLs for the communication between Gitlab and Artemis and between Gitlab and Jenkins cannot include local IP addresses.
+This option can be deactivate in Gitlab on `<https://gitlab-url>/admin/application_settings/network` -> Outbound requests.
+Another possible solution is to register a local URL, e.g. using [ngrok](https://ngrok.com/), to be available over a domain the Internet.

-12. Adjust the monitoring-endpoint whitelist.\
+13. Adjust the monitoring-endpoint whitelist.
-    Run the following command and
+    Run the following command

-    Edit the Gitlab configuration

             docker exec -it gitlab /bin/bash

+    Then edit the Gitlab configuration

             nano /etc/gitlab/gitlab.rb

-    And add
+    Add the following lines

         gitlab_rails['monitoring_whitelist'] = ['0.0.0.0/0']
         gitlab_rails['gitlab_shell_ssh_port'] = 2222

-This will disable the firewall for all ip-adresses.\
+This will disable the firewall for all IP adresses.
 If you only want to allow the server that runs Artemis to query the information, replace `0.0.0.0/0` with `ARTEMIS.SERVER.IP.ADRESS/32`

 If you use SSH and use a different port than `2222`, you have to adjust the port above.